wunderio/build.sh/README.md

 By the Wunderful People at Wunderkraut

+--

+Apologies for the incomplete documentation!
+We're working on it.

 build.sh is a tool for making, updating and managing Drupal installations from the development phase to production.

 It is built to: